-The three foundational skills which are believed to support the above competencies are defined as:
+Three foundational skills are believed to support the competencies above:

-In 2007 the Office of Disability Employment Policy asked representatives from businesses that were recognized for their innovative and proactive efforts to recruit, hire, and promote people with disabilities to develop a list of essential skills for young workers.
+In 2007, the Office of Disability Employment Policy (ODEP) asked representatives from businesses that were recognized for their innovative and proactive efforts to recruit, hire, and promote people with disabilities to develop a list of essential skills for young workers.
 The skills the group identified were similar to those identified as key competencies for successful young workers in the SCANS report.
-They included networking, enthusiasm, professionalism, communication skills, teamwork, and problem solving (U.S. Department of Labor, 2011).
+They included networking, enthusiasm, professionalism, communication skills, teamwork, and problem solving.4

 Employers can encourage both technical and soft skill development through on-the-job coaching.
-This can be done through internships, apprenticeships, work-study programs, or training.
-Learning soft and technical skills on the job provides an authentic experience for learning, but it can be challenging for employers to identify qualified coaches and allocate the appropriate staff time to ensure there is a focus on learning and skill development (U.S. Department of Labor, 2010).
+Examples of on-the-job coaching are internships, apprenticeships, work-study programs, and training experiences where soft skills are learned through experiences.
+Although learning soft and technical skills on the job provides employees with an authentic learning experience, it can be challenging for employers to identify qualified coaches and allocate the appropriate staff time to ensure a focus on learning and skill development.5

-Schools can prepare youth for the workplace by teaching soft skills or creating classroom environments that mimic work environments.
-This can make typical high-school courses more relevant to students since almost everyone will work some day.
-Here are some essential workplace skills that can be taught in schools.
+Schools can prepare youth for the workplace by teaching soft skills or creating classroom environments that mimic work environments.6 These activities can make typical high school courses more relevant to students because almost everyone will work someday.
+Here are some essential workplace skills that can be taught in schools:

-Service-learning and volunteering experiences can also help to foster soft skill development.
-Students who participate in service-learning have been found to develop increased tolerance of diversity and appreciation of other cultures, greater self-knowledge, personal efficacy, teamwork, leadership skills, compassion, selflessness, and intrinsic rewards (Joseph, Spake, Grantham, & Stone, 2008; Milne, Gabb, & Leihy, 2008).
+Just like schools, service-learning projects, youth-serving organizations, and volunteering opportunities can also help foster soft skill development.
+For example, students who participate in service-learning have been found to develop increased tolerance of diversity and appreciation of other cultures, greater self-knowledge, personal efficacy, teamwork, leadership skills, compassion, selflessness, and intrinsic rewards.8

 This report compiles six articles that give education and training practitioners practical suggestions for applying SCANS in classrooms and the workplace.